Finitely (In)tractable Promise Constraint Satisfaction Problems: Proof of the main result

-Equipped with these lemmata we are ready to prove Lemma~\ref{lem:main}.
-The proof is by induction on the step size.
-Step sizes zero and one are dealt with in Lemma~\ref{lem:stepone}, so we assume that $\vc{z}$ is a near-threshold almost rectangle of step size $1 < \dz < 5\bbb$.
+\begin{lemma} Every near-threshold almost rectangle is tame. \end{lemma} \begin{proof} The proof is by induction on the step size.
+Step sizes zero and one are dealt with in \cref{lem:stepsizeone}, so we assume that $\vc{z}$ is a near-threshold almost rectangle of step size $2 \leq \dz < 5\bbb$.

-We will now consider Case (4) in detail and discuss the adjustments for the other cases afterwards.